Some time ago, I was on the phone with Becky, a life coach who specializes in “helping people with an overwhelming desire to create miracles.”

 For fuck sake, I just wanted some information I could actually use.

 I wanted someone to show me the clearest path towards a rich life.
-I wanted someone to look inside the nooks and crannies and crevasses of my brain, and scrape out the bullshit.
+I wanted someone to look inside the nooks and crannies and crevasses of my brain and scrape out the bullshit.
 I wanted someone to tell me exactly how to break through my psychological barriers, achieve my goals, and find contentment.
 Indeed, I wanted someone to help me create some goddamn miracles already.

-Next, I spoke with Angie, a Chicago-based fulfillment coach who strives to help young professionals “discover how bright and powerful they can be in the world.”
+Next, I spoke with Angie, a Chicago-based fulfillment coach who strives to “help young professionals discover how bright and powerful they can be in the world.”
 Angie couldn’t have been kinder or more compassionate, which is why I promptly declined to hire her.
 I didn’t think Angie could deliver the proper, high-voltage ass-kicking I felt that I needed.

 Then, I spoke with Karen, a former economist and policy advisor who spent the better part of twenty years working with government leaders in Africa.
 Karen affirmed that I merely needed to “look beyond thyself, shift thy perspective, and step into thy power.”
-When I asked Karen how to do that, she divulged that I could book a four-hour “Genius Session” with her to find out.
+When I asked Karen how to do that, she suggested that I book a four-hour “Genius Session” with her to find out.
 Stupid me…I never did book the session.